MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     ![back up and restore sdn](media/sdn-backup-restore/back-up-restore-sdn.png)

-2. Ensure that you remove the DNS entry from the old network controller.
+2. Ensure that the DNS record for the network controller is removed from the DNS.

 3. Deploy a new network controller service instance form the VMM by using the same service deployment settings that were  used for the original service instance deployment.
 [Learn more](https://docs.microsoft.com/system-center/vmm/sdn-controller).